 INPO Performance Objective Criteria CO6.6, and WANO Performance Objective Criteria CO6.6 states: The potential effects of organizational changes and personnel reductions are considered and addressed before such changes are initiated.

 Workforce studies continue to show a need to replace significant portions of the US nuclear power plant workforce due to aging demographics.
-Furthermore, the need to lower staffing related costs due to electrical pricing competition for electricity generated from renewable methods is driving nuclear power plant staffing reductions.
-This requires nuclear power plant leaders to implement comprehensive workforce planning strategies to ensure people possess the appropriate knowledge and skills to safely and reliably operate their nuclear power plant.
+Furthermore, the need to lower staffing-related costs due to electrical pricing competition for electricity generated from renewable methods is driving nuclear power plant staffing reductions.
+This requires nuclear power plant leaders to implement comprehensive workforce planning strategies to ensure people possess the appropriate knowledge and skills to safely and reliably operate their nuclear power plants.

-During any plant challenge (COVID-19 pandemic, short notice outages, transient event, etc.), having the right people, with the right skills, at the right time is a critical element in maintaining a safe and effective operations.
+During any plant challenge (COVID-19 pandemic, short notice outages, transient events, etc.), having the right people, with the right skills, at the right time is a critical element in maintaining a safe and effective operation.
 This process helps NPP leaders work through those decision points.

 How the PHC is Implemented